marmalade/gbsgamejam/QuickGameTemplate/ReadMe.QuickGameTemplate.txt

 WARNING:
 - if you get an error regarding s3eMemoryDebug, this is a known issue.
-Simple press ignore all carry on!
+Simple press ignore all and carry on!
 It is recommended to start with a brand new project using this and the other game example as a base to start from.